Flow Allocation Games: Flow allocation games.

-\paragraph{Network Model.} We consider a financial network model due to Eisenberg and Noe~\cite{EisenbergN01}.
-There is a network $G=(V,E)$ with node set $V$ of \emph{institutions} or \emph{firms}.
-Each firm $v \in V$ has \emph{external assets} of value $a^x_v \ge 0$.
-Moreover, the firms are related via a set $E$ of \emph{liabilities}.
-Each liability $(u,v) \in E$ is a directed edge from firm $u \in V$ to firm $v \in V$.
-The \emph{weight} $c(e) \ge 0$ of some edge $e = (u,v)$ is the amount of money that $u$ owes to $v$.
-We denote by $E^+(v) = \{(v,u) \in E\}$ and by $E^-(v) = \{ (u,v) \in E\}$ the set of outgoing and incoming edges of $v \in V$, respectively.
-The \emph{total liabilities} $\ell(v)$ of firm $v$ is the total amount of money firm $v$ owes to other firms, i.e.,
+\paragraph{Network model.} In a \emph{flow allocation game} $\Gamma=(G,(b_v)_{v \in V},(c_e)_{e \in E})$ we are given a graph $G=(V,E)$ with a node set $V$ and a set of directed edges $E$.
+Each node $v \in V$ corresponds to a \emph{player} and has a \emph{fixed supply} $b_v \ge 0$.
+The \emph{capacity} $c_e \ge 0$ of an edge $e = (u,v)$ is the maximum amount of flow that $u$ can forward to $v$.
+In terms of financial networks, $b_v$ is the amount of external assets of $v$, and $e$ represents a liability of value $c_e$ of firm $u$ to firm $v$.
+We follow standard notation in graph theory and denote by $E^+(v) = \{(v,u) \in E\}$ and by $E^-(v) = \{ (u,v) \in E\}$ the set of outgoing and incoming edges of $v \in V$, respectively.
+The \emph{saturating output} $c^+_v$ of a node $v$ is the maximum amount of flow $v$ can send to other players, specified by the weighted outdegree

-We strive to understand issues of computational complexity.
-As such, we will assume that all numbers in the input, i.e., all $a^x_v$ and $c(e)$, are integer numbers.
+We strive to analyze issues of computational complexity.
+As such, we will assume that all numbers in the input, i.e., all $b_v$ and $c_e$, are integer numbers in binary encoding.

-We consider clearing mechanisms based on strategic payments decisions.
-A \emph{money flow} $f_e$ on edge $e$ satisfies $0 \le f_e \le c(e)$.
-Given a money flow on each edge, the \emph{internal assets} of firm $v$ are the total incoming money from other firms, i.e.,

-The \emph{total assets} of $v$ are the sum of external and internal assets $a_v = a^x_v + a^i_v$.
-A firm is \emph{insolvent} if its total assets are strictly smaller than its total liabilities, i.e., $a_v < \ell(v)$.